CodersDownUnder/ModDocs/docs/slaughtercraft/index.md

 # Welcome to the Slaughtercraft docs.

-##The infomation here is for V0.3.0 Beta.
+##The infomation here is for V0.3.0 Beta and below.

 This section will serve to host all information related to Slaughtercraft.